jspsych/jsPsych/docs/overview/style.md

 }
 ```

-You can also use a [dynamic parameter](/overview/dynamic-parameters) to combine inline CSS and trial-specific variables.
+You can also use a [dynamic parameter](dynamic-parameters) to combine inline CSS and trial-specific variables.
 This allows you to easily apply the same inline CSS to multiple trials.
-Here's an example using a dynamic stimulus parameter and [timeline variables](/overview/timeline/#timeline-variables):
+Here's an example using a dynamic stimulus parameter and [timeline variables]timeline/#timeline-variables):

 ```javascript
 var trial = {